Adoptive Parent Resources / Starting the Adoption Process

 Autobiographical Statement and References

 To give the social worker a better understanding of you, your family, and your background, you may be asked to write some sort of autobiographical statement.
-You may also need to provide a number of people who can serve as references for you.
+You may also need to provide several people who can serve as references for you.

 The Home Study Report